Serena Williams withdraws from Sharapova clash with injury

 The showdown with Sharapova was eagerly awaited given the colourful history between the pair, and Williams’ dominant record over the Russian of 19 wins to two.

-She said: “Unfortunately I’ve been having some issues with my pec muscle.
+Williams said: “Unfortunately I been having some issues with my pec muscle.
 Right now I can’t actually serve so it’s actually hard to play when I can’t physically serve.

 “I’m beyond disappointed.
 I gave up so much from time with my daughter and time with my family all for this moment.
 So it’s really difficult to be in this situation.”

 “That’s when I started to feel it.
-I was, like, it was really painful and I didn’t know what it was,” she added.
+It was really painful and I didn’t know what it was,” she added.

 “In my doubles yesterday I tried a lot of different tapings, and I tried lots of different types of support to see how it would feel under match circumstance.